joszko/qrcode_api/README.md

 # qrcode_api
-simple api for creating and decoding QR codes
+simple api for encoding and decoding QR codes created using Flask RESTful

  ## Endpoints